bsgh1107/bsgh1107.github.io/_posts/2025-05-29-Kedarnath.markdown

 # Dos and Dont's:
     - If you're planning to reach Kedarnath via trekking, it's highly recommended to book
-     your hotel near the Sonprayag Bus Stand or, even better, closer to the Gaurikund Jeep Stand.
+        your hotel near the Sonprayag Bus Stand or, even better, closer to the Gaurikund
+        Jeep Stand.
-    -Doing so can save you 2–3 hours of travel time and spare you from a long and tiring walk
+    - Doing so can save you 2–3 hours of travel time and spare you from a long and tiring
-     just to get to the starting point at Gaurikund.
+        walk just to get to the starting point at Gaurikund.

 ![Dwarkadish Temple](/assets/images/Dwarkadish.jpg)